telerik/kendo-ui-core/docs/web/editor/troubleshooting.md

 If wrong pasting removes semantics or actual content along with the styles, submit a bug report and attach an MS Word document that reproduces the problem.

-## Applying Formats Show BOM Characters in Editable Area
+## Formatting Shows BOM Characters in Editable Area

 The Editor uses BOM characters to correctly handle some ranges.
 These characters become visible if there is a problem with the page encoding.
 To debug this, follow the steps: